kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

   `DRAPartitionableDevicesType` is enabled — which is why that gate is promoted alongside `DRAResourcePoolStatus` above.

-  Validating this needs a MIG-capable host, so it is a Beta criterion to be satisfied during the 1.38 cycle, not a precondition of the enhancements freeze.
+  Validating this needs a MIG-capable host, so it is a criterion to be satisfied during the 1.39 cycle, not a precondition of the enhancements freeze.
+The extra cycle helps here: the driver-side change can land and soak during 1.38 while the in-tree work above is in flight.

+##### Version transition testing

+- **Upgrade → downgrade → upgrade** exercised manually and documented in the PRR section.
+This belongs with the promotion rather than with the 1.38 work, because the transition being tested — `v1alpha3` storage read back after the storage version moves to `v1beta2` — does not exist until the group version is added.

 #### GA